MEET THE TLCU TEAM

 Jon enjoys seeing these new technologies being implemented and assisting the TLCU Clinicians and other Technicians in bringing all these new products into practice and seeing the improvements they make to our client lives.

-JESSICA GRIFFITHS BHS MCP&O MAOPA
+JESSICA GRIFFITHS BHS MCPO, cOP-AOPA

 Prosthetist